Change Your Passport Name in the UK: The Complete 2026 Guide

 First: the address myth

 Searching for "change of address on passport" is understandable — your address changes and your first instinct is to update your documents.
 But a UK passport does not show your residential address anywhere on it.
 The personal details page contains your photograph, full name, nationality, date of birth, sex, place of birth, and passport validity dates.
-Your home address is not printed on the document or stored on the chip in any way that is visible or accessible.
+GOV.UK's guidance on changing passport information lists exactly what does and does not require a new passport, and changing your address or contact details is explicitly one of the things that does not.

 The address you provide on an application form is used only so HMPO knows where to send the finished passport and any correspondence.
 It does not appear in the issued document.